-Half size guitars are a chronically underserved sub niches of the guitar world.
+Half size guitars aren’t the easiest to come by, which is why it’s so important to figure out what separates the best half size guitars from the rest.
 Of the major manufacturers, there are very few who make guitars in this size, so shopping for them can be particularly tricky.

 With that in mind, we’ve put together this KillerGuitarRigs Review to bring you a roundup of the best half size guitars on the market.
 In this size range, we understand that the majority of shoppers are adults looking for guitars for younger kids, so within the reviews, we’ve focused on comfort and build quality, as well as tones and playability.